 - 15.1.
 Scoring rings with various values are included within each scoring box, and the values of shots in those boxes are 100 points, 50 points, 25 points, 10 points and 0 points. - 15.2.
 Scoring is based on the worst edge scoring method.
 A bullet hole that breaks a line is given the lower value.
-If in doubt, review the Scoring Example on the upper left corner of the target.
+If in doubt, review the Scoring Example on the upper left corner of the target. - 15.3.
+Unlimited Class will place shots on the Unlimited Class Target.
+Factory class will place shots on the Factory Class Target.
+It is the competitors responsibility to hang the correct target prior to the command to begin the match.

-15.3.
+15.4.
 Scoring Devices